BMW 530e hybrid boot space & seating

-The 530e loses some boot space in order to accommodate its batteries, but it's still adequate for practicality by executive-saloon standards
+The 530e loses some boot space in order to accommodate its batteries, but it's still adequately practical by executive-saloon standards

 |Length||Width||Height||Boot volume (seats up)|

-But for anyone satisfied with a saloon, the 530e is likely to be good enough.
-There’s loads of space for four passengers and a decent-sized boot, although you have to pay extra to get split-folding rear seats.
+If you regularly carry a lot of luggage, BMW will point you in the direction of the 530e Touring estate.
+But for anyone satisfied with a four-door, the standard saloon model is likely to be good enough on the practicality front.
+There’s loads of space for passengers front and rear, plus a decent-sized boot, although you have to pay extra to get split-folding rear seats.

 BMW 530e hybrid interior space, storage and comfort

-Even tall occupants will be comfortable in the back of the 530e, although the middle back-seat passenger has to straddle a prominent hump in the floor.
+Even tall occupants will be comfortable in the back of the 530e – as well as in this car’s 545e sibling – although the middle back-seat passenger has to straddle a prominent hump in the floor.
 There’s also loads of storage space, with cup-holders, door bins and cubbyholes aplenty.

 In This Review

-- 6Practicality & boot space - currently readingThe 530e loses some boot space in order to accommodate its batteries, but it's still adequate for practicality by executive-saloon standards
+- 6Boot space, seating & practicality - currently readingThe 530e loses some boot space in order to accommodate its batteries, but it's still adequately practical by executive-saloon standards

 - 7Reliability & safety ratingSafety and reliability are both BMW 5 Series strong points, and the 530e plug-in hybrid is no different